At the moment all donation sites are open for the donors who have booked an appointment:

 We continue to care about the safety of blood donors even in exceptional circumstances.
 As such, we have changed some practices at blood donation sites.

-- From June 29th 2020 children, a friend or an escort are allowed to accompany donors if there is enough room at the donation site regarding of safety distances.
+- From October 7th 2020 children, a friend or an escort are not allowed to accompany donors at the donation site (apart from an interpreter or aide for a person with sensory disability).

 - Blood donors are immediately checked upon arrival to confirm that they do not have any flu-like symptoms.
 If you have symptoms of hay fever you will not be able to donate blood neither.